felixrosberg/FaceDancer/README.md

 ![overview](assets/facedancer_ov.png)

 For a quick play around, you can check out a version of FaceDancer hosted on [Hugging Face](https://huggingface.co/spaces/felixrosberg/face-swap).
-The Space allow you to face swap images, but also try some other functionality I am currently research I plan to publish soon.
-For example, reconstruction attacks and adversarial defense against the reconstruction attack.
+The Space allow you to face swap images, but also try some other functionality I am currently researching, which I plan to publish soon.
+For example, reconstruction attacks and adversarial defense against the reconstruction attacks.

 ![result_matrix](assets/result_matrix.png)